MarcelFronczak/spotify-form/README.md

 //Project in progress

-Clone of spotify registration / login form.
+Clone of spotify registration / login form with input validation.
 The only possibility to sign up / sign in is by providing email address and password.
 Google, Facebook and Apple buttons are disabled.

 Tech stack: React, Typescript, SCSS, Firebase